 - 90/30 Poems from Chinese Millennials translated by Luo Hui was launched in November 2019.
 Chinese millennial poet, Dai Weina, attended and participated in a panel at the NZASIA conference.

 - CI co-sponsored Best New Zealand Poems 2014 translated into Chinese by Liang Yujing.

 - The Confucius Institute has partnered with the NZ International Film Festival and NZ Film Society to bring Chinese films to New Zealand audiences.

-- In 2021, the panoramic Dwelling in the Fuchun Mountains screens in Wellington, Hamilton, Auckland and Palmerston North.
+- In 2021 and 2022, the panoramic Dwelling in the Fuchun Mountains screened in Palmerston North, Hamilton, Wellington and Auckland.